burakunuvar/FullStackWebApp/version1/README.md

  // Build a new ejs file for new items to be added : newMovie.ejs

- // Use a form with method="POST" and action="/movies" ;should be same as post route
+ // Use a form with method="POST" and action="/movies" ; should be same as post route which will be handled in app.js

  ```
   $ <form action="/movies" method="POST">